tiddly-gittly/tiddlywiki-whiteboard/README.md

 This project is based on [TLDraw](https://github.com/tldraw/tldraw), and some of its components are inspired by [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE).
 I choose TLDraw because it is DOM based, which makes integration with tiddlywiki much easier.

-If you like excalidraw, and whould like to implement excalidraw as alternative whiteboard enging for this plugin, please rise an issue about it.
+If you like excalidraw, and whould like to implement excalidraw as alternative whiteboard enging for this plugin, please create a PR about it (not issue).

 ## Development